 As Giuseppe Verdi once said: “You may have the universe if I may have Italy.”
-But what makes this country so special?
+But what makes this country so special?!
 I´ve already been to Italy at least 7 times… and guess what? – I still want more.
-And it´s not only about food, landscapes and history… it is about being a part of this Italian lifestyle, when enjoying your life to the fullest is the new normal.
+But how being an expat in Italy really feels?

 My name is Jamie Lee, and I’m the travel blogger behind ABiteofCulture.com.
 I’m American born and raised, but have since become an expat in Italy.
 There’s something about Italy that just gets my blood pumping and my fantasies rolling; it’s the way of life, quite simply put!

 Expat Story: Italy Through American Eyes